- Places to Explore

 - German Phrases

-Schloss und Schlosspark Wilhelmshöhe (Wilhelmshöhe Palace and Palace Park)
+Schloss und Bergpark Wilhelmshöhe (Wilhelmshöhe Palace and Palace Park)

-Schloss und Schlosspark Wilhelmshöhe (Wilhelmshöhe Palace and Palace Park) Review
+Schloss und Bergpark Wilhelmshöhe (Wilhelmshöhe Palace and Palace Park) Review

-The magnificent grounds of the 18th-century Schloss und Schlosspark Wilhelmshöhe, at the western edge of Kassel, are said to be Europe's largest hill park.
-If you have time, plan to spend an entire day here exploring the various gardens, museums, and wooded pathways.
+The magnificent grounds of the 18th-century Schloss and the Bergpark Wilhelmshöhe, at the western edge of Kassel, are said to be Europe's largest hill park.
+If you have time, plan to spend an entire day at this UNESCO World Heritage Site, exploring its wonderful gardens, water features, museums, and castle.
 Wear good walking shoes and bring some water if you want to hike all the way up to the giant statue of Hercules that crowns the hilltop.

 The Wilhelmshöher Park was laid out as a baroque park in the early 18th century, its elegant lawns separating the city from the thick woods of the Habichtswald (Hawk Forest).
 Schloss Wilhelmshöhe was added between 1786 and 1798.
 The great palace stands at the end of the 5-km-long (3-mi-long) Wilhelmshöher Allée, an avenue that runs straight as an arrow from one side of the city to the other.

-Kassel's leading art gallery and the state art collection lie within Schloss Wilhelmshöhe as part of the Staatliche Museen.
-Its esteemed collection includes 11 Rembrandts, as well as outstanding works by Rubens, Hals, Jordaens, Van Dyck, Dürer, Altdorfer, Cranach, and Baldung Grien.
+Kassel's leading art gallery and the state art collection lie within Schloss Wilhelmshöhe as part of the Museumslandschaft Hessen Kassel.
+Its collection includes 11 Rembrandts, as well as outstanding works by Rubens, Hals, Jordaens, Van Dyck, Dürer, Altdorfer, Cranach, and Baldung Grien.

 Löwenburg.
-Amid the thick trees of the Wilhelmshöher Park, it comes as something of a surprise to see the turrets of a romantic medieval castle, the Löwenburg, breaking the harmony.
-There are more surprises, for this is no true medieval castle but a fanciful, stylized copy of a Scottish castle, built 70 years after the Hercules statue that towers above it.
+Amid the thick trees of the Wilhelmshöher Park, it comes as something of a surprise to see the turrets of a medieval castle breaking the harmony.
+There are more surprises at the Löwenburg, for this is not true medieval castle but a fanciful, stylized copy of a Scottish castle, built in 1793 (70 years after the Hercules statue that towers above it).
 The Löwenburg contains a collection of medieval armor and weapons, tapestries, and furniture.
-0561/3168-0244. €4 including tour.
-Mar.-Oct., Tues.-Sun.
-10-5; Nov.-Feb., Tues.-Sun.
-10-4.
+Schlosspark 9, 34131.
+0561/3168–0244. www.museum-kassel.de. €4 including tour.
+Mar.–Oct., Tues.–Sun.
+10–5; Nov.–Feb., Fri.–Sun.
+10–4.

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US